Meet the Hardy Citrus

 TANGELO – Citrus x tangelo ‘Minneola’ – A mandarin-grapefruit hybrid that produces deep reddish-orange, bell-shaped fruit in winter with a rich tangerine-like flavour, especially if fruit are left to hang and fully ripen.
 Zone 9.

-TANGELO – Citrus x tangelo ‘Wekiwa’ – Abundant, large, delicious fruits, sweet with a hint of tart.
-Fresh eating or juice.
+TANGELO – Citrus x tangelo ‘Wekiwa’ – A mandarin-grapefruit hybrid that produces abundant, large, delicious fruits that look like a small grapefruit.
+They are sweet with a hint of tartness with amber-pink flesh.
+Best for fresh eating or juice.
+Trees remain compact but with great production.
 Zone 9.

 YUZU – Citrus junos (Yuzu Ichandrin) – HARDY.
 Foodies take note!
 Prized in Japan for flavouring dishes and desserts, for juice and for preserves.
 Abundant crops of 3″ fruits with a tasty, lemon-lime flavour.
 Hardy in coastal BC potentially to -18 C. Zone 7.